 Turn the heat up on the shallots, add the dry zucchini to the pan, and saute the zucchini with the shallots for 5 minutes.

 Add chopped parsley and thyme, and then toss the zucchini with the cheese, reserving 1/4 cup of the cheese for topping.

 Stuff the tomatoes with the filling, mounding it slightly, and sprinkle with remaining cheese.
-Place in tomato halves in ovenproof baking dish and broil them until the tops are golden.
+Place tomato halves in a flameproof baking dish and broil them until the tops are golden.
 Serve hot.